HiRDL/databases-review-mysql/README.md

 # node-review

-This node review will focus on creating a simple todo list.
+This database review will focus on creating a simple todo list and persisting the data in a MySQL database using Sequelize.

 ## Get Started